 The chance to interact with other dogs will help keep them socially active which is important for cognitive health and functioning.

 It is vital that their brain is receiving the right nutrition too to keep it well stocked with the appropriate vitamins, minerals, essential fats, proteins, and energy and all from high-quality sources too.

-You can be sure your dog is receiving their needs daily via a dog-specific multivitamin supplement.
+You can support your dog’s health by feeding them a multivitamin supplement.
 If sourced from a reputable pet brand, these can contain a selected blend of vitamins and minerals, each designed to promote optimum health and wellness, helping your dog lead a happy and healthy life.
-Look for immunity-boosting vitamins such as E, D, A, and B which can provide the ideal protection against disease.
-Doggy multivitamins can make a great addition to your dog’s diet as well as adding strength to your pet’s natural defenses.
+Look for vitamins such as E, D, A, and B which can support a healthy immune response.
+A doggy multivitamin supplement can make a great addition to your dog’s diet as well as support their overall health.

 Different breeds require different amounts and styles of exercise.
-So, how often should you be walking your beloved pooch?
+So, how often should you be exercising your beloved pooch?

-Although daily walks are always vital to keep your dog healthy and keep their fitness levels up, it’s also good to try different ways.
+Although daily walks are always vital to keep your dog healthy and keep their fitness levels up, it’s also good to try different ways of exercising your dog.
 This will help entertain them and strengthen other parts of their body, especially if they’re particularly energetic!

 But, be careful not to over-exercise them, as this can take its toll on their joints.
 If you feel your dog is doing too much, don’t feel guilty about putting them back on the leash.
 Just because they want to sprint for hours after a ball doesn’t mean they should...